 A limited company can pay out profits in the form of dividends to shareholders, which attract under present legislation no National Insurance Contributions.
 You can use this to determine the income you receive in a particular year.
 So some years you may take money and some years you may not.
 You only pay tax on the amounts you take.
 As an individual you are taxed on all your income whether you want it or not!

 Although, dividends is still taxable; the rates are still lower than capital net gains IF you plan on selling the property under 10 years of ownership.
-Here’s a good article on dividends tax explained.
+Here’s a good article on the official Gov website, explaining dividends.
 I say under 10 years because a personal owner of a property can take advantage of taper relief after 10 years of home ownership while companies cannot.

-Base rate of corperation tax is 30%, but there’s a reduced rate for small companies.
-Coroperation tax rates:
+Base rate of corporation tax is 30%, but there’s a reduced rate for small companies.
+Corporation tax rates: